 What You Are Going To Learn

-By the end of this, you should have the skills and tools you need to run your event so good your boss might even smile.
+By the end of this, you should have the skills and tools you need to run your event so good your boss might even crack a smile.

-We are going to avoid all the B.S and talk about only the topics you need to know like:
+We are going to avoid all the B.S and talk strictly about the topics you need to know like:

 Key things that every event planner must do before they spend their first dollar